UtahRETC/JavaProgrammer1Class2017/classes/week_01_slides.md

 # Commands

 - `javac`: the Java compiler.
 For example, if you had a file named "HelloWorld.java" and you wanted to compiled it, you would do so by running `javac HelloWorld.java` in your terminal/command prompt.
 - `java`: another Java related command.
 This one is used to actually run your compiled program.
+If you wanted to run the HelloWorld program from the example above, you would run `java HelloWorld`.

 -----------------------------------------------------------------------------